kubesphere/website/content/zh/docs/application-store/app-developer-guide/helm-developer-guide.md

 ## Install Helm

-If you have already installed KubeSphere, then Helm is already deployed in your environment.
+If you have already installed KubeSphere, then Helm is deployed in your environment.
 Otherwise, refer to the [Helm documentation](https://helm.sh/docs/intro/install/) to install Helm first.

 ## Create a Local Repository